Texas Orthopedic Hospital offers leading-edge orthopedic diagnostic and interventional radiology services to patients of all ages.

 Magnetic Resonance Imaging is a crucial component of orthopedic diagnostic services.
 In MRI, a computer program produces an image from powerful magnets and radio waves.
-This type of imaging allows specialists at Texas Orthopedic Hospital to examine bones, joints, and soft tissues for conditions such as:
+MRI allows specialists at Texas Orthopedic Hospital to examine bones, joints and soft tissues for conditions such as:

 - Congenital abnormalities

 - Bone marrow disease